If you're in the mood for crispy black bean tacos drizzled with an avocado cream sauce, you've stumbled across the right recipe!

 - This recipe tastes best with freshly cooked black beans and homemade corn tortillas, but canned beans and store-bought tortillas also work (and save time)!

 - Optional ingredients are not reflected in the price or calories of our recipes.

 - Recipe cost calculations are based on ingredients local to us and may vary from recipe-to-recipe.

 For more recipes made with black beans, check out our:

-- Mexican black bean soup for an authentic meal that's high in fiber and protein.
+- Mexican black bean soup for a quick meal that's high in fiber and protein.

 - Sweet potato and bean enchiladas if you need a recipe to please the whole house.

 - Southwest sweet potato black bean salad for an explosion of vibrant flavors and colors.

 - Vegan sopes for a delicious and authentic Mexican antojito.